ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before midnight, then showers and thunderstorms likely.
 Cloudy, with a low around 62.
-South southwest
-         wind around 3 mph.
-Chance of precipitation is 80%.<br></div>
+         South wind around 5 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Showers and thunderstorms before noon, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near 73.
+         <h3>Friday</h3>Showers and thunderstorms likely before 7am, then a chance of showers and thunderstorms.
+Cloudy, with a high near 73.
 South
-         southeast wind 2 to 6 mph.
-Chance of precipitation is 80%.<br></div>
+         wind 3 to 7 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms.
+         <h3>Friday Night</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms.
 Mostly cloudy, with a low around
-         60. East southeast wind 2 to 6 mph.
-Chance of precipitation is 40%.<br></div>
+         60. East wind 2 to 6 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
-Partly sunny, with a high near
+         <h3>Saturday</h3>A chance of rain showers before 10am, then a chance of showers and thunderstorms between 10am and 1pm, then a chance of showers
-         81. North northeast wind around 6 mph.
+         and thunderstorms.
+Partly sunny, with a high near 81.
+North northeast wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">